This is a partial transcript from "Your World with Neil Cavuto," December 20, 2005, that was edited for clarity.

 ASMAN: You were the first African-American billionaire in the United States?

-JOHNSON: Fortunately, I was able to sell BET to Viacom (VIA.B) with my partner, John Malone, and we made a lot of money.
+JOHNSON: Fortunately, I was able to sell BET to Viacom (John Malone, and we made a lot of money.

 ASMAN: John Malone.

 Now, I'm going to talk about your project, because it's exciting.
 But I just — I have always wondered this about a billionaire.
 After you make the first $100 million, what do you do with the rest?

 JOHNSON: Well, you don't worry about the money after that.
 You sort of worry about things that you like to do and do them well, and, hopefully, impact other people's lives.

 ASMAN: And one of those things is RLJ Companies.
 Now, this is your pet project.
 You're doing it with the Carlyle Group.
 Explain how it all works.

 We think that there's a lot of wealth on the sidelines that could be managed by African-Americans in a private equity format, where we would go out and search for companies that need investment, for buyouts or for growing their business or looking to go public.